Photo:

 Edmonds Lunar New Year Community Celebration

-This community Lunar New Year celebration held at the Edmonds Center for the Arts will include lively performances to help ring in the Year of the Snake including a lion dance, martial arts demonstrations, and breakdancers, Massive Monkees.
+This community Lunar New Year celebration held at the Edmonds Center for the Arts will include lively performances to help ring in the Year of the Horse including a lion dance, martial arts demonstrations, and breakdancers Massive Monkees.

 Lunar New Year at Marketplace at Factoria

 It’s Lunar New Year fun for the whole family at Bellevue’s Marketplace at Factoria.
-Watch a shadow puppet show, lion dance and kung fu showcase, and learn to play Mahjong.
-Then preserve the memory with a photo taken with the pop-up Lunar New Year display or selfie spots.
+Watch a shadow puppet show, lion dance, Chinese calligraphy demo, and fashion show, and sample traditional foods.
+Then preserve the memory with a photo taken with the pop-up Lunar New Year display or selfie spot.

 Kirkland Lunar New Year Celebration